 - Maple Syrup

-- Mix the first six ingredients to form the liquid custard.
+- Mix together the egg, milk, vanilla, cinnamon, brown sugar, and pinch of salt to form the liquid custard.
 (I like to reserve a little cinnamon and brown sugar to sprinkle on the toast slices just prior to grilling as well.)

-- Dip the stale bread slices in the custard to ensure each piece is evenly coated, allowing the excess liquid to drip off.
+- Dip the thick bread slices in the custard to ensure each piece is evenly coated, allowing the excess liquid to drip off.

-- Place finished French toast on a plate, topping with butter and generous pouring of Maple syrup.
+- Place cooked French toast on a plate, topping with butter and generous pouring of Maple syrup.

-- Dust lightly with powdered sugar if desired.
+- Dust lightly with powdered sugar, additional cinnamon, or brown sugar if desired.